javiercmh/backup-config/Linux/README.md

 There's a difference in the way Windows and Linux handle timezones.
 If you have dual-boot, the easiest way to make both OS's show the same time, run the following command:

 `$ timedatectl set-local-rtc 1 --adjust-system-clock`

+### Path: add bin directory

+After installing `virtualenv` using pip3, it might not be usable right away until you add it to PATH:

+`$ echo export PATH="/home/javier/.local/bin:$PATH" >> /home/javier/.bashrc`

 ### Spotify shortcuts